jorgeforero/apps-script-SimpleDashBoard/README.md

 # GAS-SimpleDashBoard

 Displays data from a Spreadsheet on a DashBoard using Bootstrap.
-This is a Google Script Webapp.
+This is a Google Apps Script Webapp.

 IMPORTANT: